Board of trustees

 Emma is a marketing consultant, advising global companies in many different sectors from FMCG to pharmaceuticals.
 While she was studying at Cambridge University Emma was President of the student charity Rag.
 She became a fundraising manager for The Children's Society and then spent over 11 years in Marketing at Procter and Gamble.
 During this time Emma was the business leader for a number of brands in the UK and Eire including Olay and Max Factor.

 Richard Murley qualified as a solicitor after leaving university.
 He has worked in the City for more than 30 years and is a Vice Chairman of Rothschild, where he has worked since 2006.
 Between 2003 and 2005 he was Director General of the Panel on Takeovers and Mergers, regulating the conduct of takeovers of public companies in the UK.
 He is also Chairman of University College London Hospitals NHS Foundation Trust.
+Richard is the chair of the Crisis finance committee.

 Pete Redfern is the Chief Executive of Taylor Wimpey plc.
 Pete was appointed as a Director and to the post of Group Chief Executive in July 2007, following the merger between George Wimpey Plc and Taylor Woodrow plc, and is a member of the Nomination Committee.
 In addition, he has full day to day operational responsibility for the UK Housing Division.
 Prior to the merger, Pete was Group Chief Executive of George Wimpey Plc and before that, successively held the posts of Finance Director and Chief Executive of George Wimpey's UK Housing business.